pixelboogie/TodoApp_React_NetCoreWebAPI_SQLServer/README.md

 - **Video Tutorial**: The project is based on the video tutorial by Art of Engineer, which can be found [here](https://www.youtube.com/watch?v=O5hKoBV3vaU).
 - **Related Repository**: Make sure to check out the backend repository: `TodoApp_React_NetCoreWebAPI_SQLServer_Backend`.

-## Contributing
-Contributions are welcome!
-If you'd like to contribute, please fork the repository and submit a pull request.
-You can also open issues to report bugs or suggest new features.

 ## License
 This project is licensed under the MIT License.
 See the `LICENSE` file for more information.